 D.R.
 Parker was born July 30, 1940, in Amarillo, Texas.
-He has lived his whole life in this Texas Panhandle city, and knows well the surrounding areas, including New Mexico and Arizona.
+He has lived his whole life in this Texas Panhandle city, and knows the surrounding areas well, including New Mexico and Arizona.
 His portrayals are deeply felt and transferred by oils for others to enjoy.

 Parker’s western portrayals have been selected by many galleries in Texas, New Mexico, and Arizona - and are vastly increasing in popularity throughout the West and Southwest.
 His work is indeed unique.